whiprandolph/bestseller/Previous Part 3 - The Deepest Revolution/z Part 3 Scratch.md

 All of them live under ruling-class laws, so none of them are free.
 Any of them can get a job or start families.
 What is the difference?

-I believe the key difference is this: people of healthy cultures, even when recently forced to live under ruling-class laws, _remember what it is like when everyone in a nation has spiritual strength._ They remember how to live with integrity and bravery, how to cultivate deep awareness, and how to live in a way that enriches the Earth instead of trashing it.
+I believe the key difference is this: people of healthy nations, even when recently forced to live under ruling-class laws, _remember what it is like when everyone in a nation has spiritual strength._ They remember how to live with integrity and bravery, how to cultivate deep awareness, and how to live in a way that enriches the Earth instead of trashing it.
 They remember how to cultivate that practical, aware gratitude, help each other give their sacred gifts, and live in reciprocity with each other and the Earth.

-In other words, people of healthy cultures remember how to live where people have high standards for each other, or high expectations.
+In other words, people of healthy nations remember how to live where people have high standards for each other, or high expectations.
 In traditional times, people did not just expect each other to be pretty honest, but totally honest.
 People did not expect occasional generosity, but continual generosity.
-Even if many healthy cultures cannot fully live in a traditional way today, they carry that cultural memory that a beautiful way of life is possible, and many people live those ancient values as much as they can.
+Even if many healthy nations cannot fully live in a traditional way today, they carry that cultural memory that a beautiful way of life is possible, and many people live those ancient values as much as they can.

 For the average American, Russian, or German, sometime in the past our ancestors stopped passing down those stories, so most of us don't carry that cultural memory of how to live in a good way, where people have high expectations of each other, and hold each other to a high standard of excellent and beautiful behavior.

-Stories from healthy cultures show just how high our standards could be for each other.
+Stories from healthy nations show just how high our standards could be for each other.

 #### A High Standard of Integrity